 Understanding the Policy

-As one of his first actions in office, President Biden rescinded the Global Gag Rule, a policy that risks women’s health and lives by forcing nongovernmental organizations outside of the United States to choose between receiving U.S. global health assistance and providing comprehensive sexual and reproductive health care.
-Learn more about the history of the Global Gag Rule, its unprecedented expansions by former President Trump as well as the Global HER Act, which would permanently repeal this harmful policy.
+As one of his first actions in office, President Trump re-instated the Global Gag Rule, a policy that risks women’s health and lives by forcing nongovernmental organizations outside of the United States to choose between receiving U.S. global health assistance and providing comprehensive sexual and reproductive health care.
+Learn more about the history of the Global Gag Rule, its unprecedented expansions by President Trump as well as the Global HER Act, which would permanently repeal this harmful policy.

 Understanding the Impact